MarshalX/atproto/README.md

 Client().bsky
 ```

-To dive deeper you can navigate using hints from your IDE.
-Thanks to well-type hinted SDK it's much easier.
+To dive deeper, you can navigate using hints from your IDE.
+Thanks to well-type hinted SDK, it's much easier.
 ```python
 from atproto import Client Client().com.atproto.server.create_session(...)